thenativeweb/wolkenkit/README.md

 Please remember that this version is a community technology preview (CTP) of the upcoming wolkenkit 4.0.
 Therefore it is possible that not all provided features work as expected or that some features are missing completely.

-**BEWARE: Do not use the CTP for productive use, but only for getting a first impression of and evaluating the upcoming wolkenkit 4.0.**
+**BEWARE: Do not use the CTP for production use, its for getting a first impression of and evaluating the upcoming wolkenkit 4.0.**

 If you experience any difficulties, please [create an issue](https://github.com/thenativeweb/wolkenkit/issues/new/choose) and provide any steps required to reproduce the issue, as well as the expected and the actual result.
 Additionally provide the versions of wolkenkit and Docker, and the type and architecture of the operating system you are using.